adcybulski/adcybulski.github.io/_publications/2014-10-01-enclosures_at_play.md

 [Download paper here](adcybulski.github.io/files/enclosures_at_play.pdf)

 Recommended citation: Cybulski, A,D. (2014).
-"Enclosures at Play: Surveillance in the Code and Culture of Videogames." <i>Journal 1</i>.
+"Enclosures at Play: Surveillance in the Code and Culture of Videogames." <i> Surveillance & Society</i>.
 12(3).